Cloud SQL for MySQL

 - Fully managed MySQL Community Edition databases in the cloud.

-- Second Generation instances support MySQL 5.6 or 5.7, and provide up to 416 GB of RAM and 30 TB of data storage, with the option to automatically increase the storage size as needed.
+- Cloud SQL supports MySQL 5.6 or 5.7, and provides up to 624 GB of RAM and 30 TB of data storage, with the option to automatically increase the storage size as needed.